-Thor Mining PLC (LON:THR) is in the enviable position for a junior miner of having removed virtually all exploration risk.
-And not just across one project, but across three, all with commodities that are currently enjoying a strong pricing run.
+The position is even more enviable as it applies not just across one project, but across three, all with commodities that are currently enjoying a strong pricing run.

 “Of the three deposits we have resource estimates on two.”

-The most advanced is the Molyhil tungsten project in Australia’s Northern Territory, which should get financed in the middle of this year, and thereafter move on into construction.
+The most advanced is the Molyhil tungsten project in Australia’s Northern Territory, where the company recently released an updated definitive feasibility study (DFS).

-But coming along behind is the Pilot Mountain tungsten project in Nevada, which already boasts a combined resource across two deposits of nearly 12 mln tonnes of mineralised material.
+Coming along behind Molyhil is the Pilot Mountain tungsten project in Nevada, which already boasts a combined resource across two deposits of nearly 12mln tonnes of mineralised material.

 In support are an Australian lithium project, and a royalty on an old Thor project called Spring Hill, now being developed by private Australian vehicle PC Gold.

 Making a mountain of cash out of Molyhil

 Like all good mining executives, Billing is keeping his options open as regards to the future of his leading projects.

 “A lot of the risk associated with grass roots projects is now gone,” he says.

 “We’re now in the process of turning resources into money.
 We can do that in one of several ways.
 We can package our assets up for sale and sell them for quite a few multiples of what we’ve spent to get them to where they are now, or we can take a development approach to each of Molyhil, Pilot Mountain and Kapunda.
 The two are not mutually exclusive.”